AiPEX-Lab/3D-printed-Prosthetic-Design/README.md

 ```
 tail -f -n 1 /path/to/your/logfile.log
 ```

+## Execution in a local machine

+The above instructions assume that you are running the pipeline through a docker container and that your GPU has more than 24GB VRAM.
+If you are planning to use Nueralangelo on a local machine or have a GPU with a different Vram size, please refer to [github.com/pere49/3d-reconstruction-neuralangelo-local](https://github.com/pere49/3d-reconstruction-neuralangelo-local)

 # Mechanical Prediction of 3D-printed shell
 All data and code for the mechanical prediction of the 3D-printed shell are in the "Mechanical prediction data and code" folder.